jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 The size of the AdapTable download has decreased by 30%.

-This is caused primarily due to the removal of math.js and moment.js, but also to better tree-shaking and image management.
+This is caused primarily due to the removal of some big packages (notably math.js and moment.js), but also to better tree-shaking and image management so that only imports actually used in AdapTable are included in the download.

 ## Demo